DieProduktMacher/serverless-local-alexa-server/README.md

 Serverless Local Alexa Server Plugin (Beta)
 =======

-This plugin exposes your Alexa skill functions as local HTTP endpoints to speed up your development.
-You can then connect your Alexa skill to these endpoints via forwardhq, ngrok or any other forwarding tool.
+This plugin exposes your Alexa skill functions as local HTTP endpoints, removing the need to deploy every change to AWS Lambda.
+You can connect these endpoints to your Alexa skill to via forwardhq, ngrok or any other forwarding tool.

 This package requires node >= 6.0